rogchap/rogchap.github.io/_posts/2011-06-03-the-start-of-yet-another-blog.md

 title: The Start of yet Another Blog
 ---

 Over the course of my career I've had quite a few blogs, however I have struggled to maintain writing content for each one.
-I still write blog posts for [Storm ID](http://blog.stormid.com) but any personal blogs have now all disappeared from various hosting platforms.
+I still write blog posts for [-Storm ID-](http://blog.stormid.com) (I've left Storm ID. and now work for M&C Saatchi in Australia) but any personal blogs have now all disappeared from various hosting platforms.

 The setup
 ---------